-He’s parlayed the success of “The Christmas House” franchise into a two-picture deal with Hallmark Media for which most recently starred in and produced “Wedding of a Lifetime” as well as “The Holiday Sitter.”
+He’s parlayed the success of “The Christmas House” franchise into a two picture deal with Hallmark Media for which he starred in and produced their “Wedding of a Lifetime” and “The Holiday Sitter” vehicles; the latter of which garnered the network yet another GLAAD Media Award nomination.

 Bennett’s first foray into a studio film was, in fact, Paramount’s smash hit Mean Girls from producer Lorne Michaels and writer Tina Fey in which he starred opposite Lindsay Lohan.
-In the romantic comedy Lovewrecked for Weinstein Co., Bennett transitioned into the love interest of Amanda Bynes.
-He has since starred as Bo Duke in Warner Bros. prequel to The Dukes of Hazzard; the comedy romp Bachelor Party Vegas; in the title role of National Lampoon’s Van Wilder: Freshman Year; in Cheaper by the Dozen 2, FOX’s sequel to the hit comedy, as Steve Martin’s antagonistic son-in-law; and reunited with Cheaper co-star Hilary Duff for The Haunting of Sharon Tate.
+In the romantic comedy Lovewrecked, Bennett transitioned into the love interest of Amanda Bynes.
+He has since starred as Bo Duke in Warner Bros. prequel to The Dukes of Hazzard; the comedy romp Bachelor Party Vegas with Kal Penn; the title role of National Lampoon’s Van Wilder: Freshman Year, in FOX’s sequel to the hit comedy, Cheaper by the Dozen as Steve Martin’s antagonistic son-in-law; and reunited with Cheaper co-star Hilary Duff for The Haunting of Sharon Tate.
+Also to his credit is the original telefilm, Harvest of the Heart, which was one of the first vehicles to film amidst the pandemic, the indie feature, Potato Dreams of America which premiered at SXSW, and most recently, the romantic comedy The Plus One alongside Cedric the Entertainer.

-Originally from Ohio, Bennett currently resides outside of Los Angeles with his husband, Jaymes Vaughan, and their beloved pup, Bradley.
-The two recently made history by being the first gay couple to grace the cover of The Knot and beyond will host an LBTGQ+ OUTbound travel adventure.
+Bennett currently resides outside of Los Angeles with his husband, Jaymes Vaughan, and their beloved pup, Bradley.
+The two recently made history by being the first gay couple to grace the cover of The Knot and also co-host iHeart’s GLAAD Media Award-nominated PrideCast Podcast.